MASTERY BY GEORGE LEONARD SUMMARY AND QUOTES

-The harsh truth is that although anybody can achieve mastery in any field, there is a high price to pay, and almost nobody is willing to do so.
-When I used to see someone astonishingly successful, I just thought it was due to luck or talent.
-It never occurred to me that behind what I was seeing, there could be endless hours of practice, sacrifice, trial-and-error, setbacks, and for athletes, the chance of having to face many injuries.
+The harsh truth is that anybody could become a master in any field but there is a high price to pay and almost nobody is willing to do so.
+When I used to see someone astonishingly successful I thought it was due to luck or just talent, it never occurred to me that behind what I was witnessing there could be endless hours of practice, sacrifice, trial and errors, setbacks, for athletes the chance of having to face many injuries.

-It’s easy for everybody to explain success by saying that the successful person is a genius, that they just got it easier than everyone else, simply because admitting that a master is just a normal person would mean that you could as well be the same but are not doing anything with your life.
-You wasted half of your time, or even worse, all of it, jumping from one interest to another, never accomplishing more than average results, not being able to push it harder to get on the other side of the plateau.
+It is easier for everybody to explain success by saying that someone is a genius, that they just got it easier than everybody else, admitting that a master is just a normal person it would mean that you are not doing nothing with your life, and you wasted basically half of your time, or even worst all of it, jumping from one interest to another, never accomplishing more than average results, not being able to push it harder to get on the other side of the plateau.

-How many hobbies have you and I tried and changed?
-Just because, after a while, we got frustrated by not getting quick and fast results, hoping to become the next Jimi Hendrix after a week of playing the guitar.
-Admitting to ourselves that we could have become successful by just spending time on the path of mastery is hard because it means we are not different from “talented people.”
-So, most of us prefer not to see the bigger picture but choose to go for the safe and lazy explication of saying that successful people are lucky.
+How many hobbies you and me have we tried and changed?
+Just because, after a while, we got frustrate by not getting quick and fast results, hoping to become the next Jimi Hendrix after a week of playing the guitar.
+Admitting to ourselves that we could have become successful by just spending time on the path of mastery is hard because it means we are not different from “talented people” and just to realize this we will have to challenge most of our beliefs, the most detested thing for the human race, so most of us prefer not to see the bigger picture and chose to go for the safe and lazy explication saying that successful people are lucky.

 2. THE MAGIC PILL

-Look everywhere around you, and you will find misleading ideas on how to become successful.
-Today the magic pill is sold everywhere; from the spot on TV to the appealing title of a book that promises deep changes with five minutes per day.
-Would you imagine someone buying a magazine about getting back in shape, claiming that to become fit, you will have to work hard, sweat a lot and take control of your diet?
-Truth doesn`t sell, and the marketing industry knows it perfectly.
-So, to keep up the sales figures, they sell us the quick fix, and we buy it.
-Few people when looking at a real master are able to see that behind his incredible success, there is practice, commitment, surrender, and love for the art.
-The average person will not be able to process all of this.
+Look everywhere around you and you will find misleading ideas on how to become successful, today the magic pill is sold everywhere, from the spot on TV to the appealing title of a book that promise deep change with five minutes per day.
+Would you imagine someone buying a magazine, about getting back in shape, claiming that in order to become fit you will have to work hard, sweat a lot and take control of your diet?
+Truth doesn`t sell, the marketing industry knows it perfectly, so in order to keep up the sales figures they sell us the quick fix.
+Few people when looking a real master are able to see that behind his incredible success there is practice, commitment, surrender and love for the art, the average person will not be able to process all of this.

 3. THE PLATEAU

-The plateau is a period of time in which, apparently, you seem to make no improvement.
-The path to mastery is endless and full of plateaus, but the difference between the master and the novice is in the awareness of it.
+The path to mastery is endless and full of plateau but the difference between the master and the novice is in his awareness of it.

 4. FOLLOW YOUR PASSION

-Why should you spend so much time on an endless path?
-Well, my suggestion is that you choose something that you love doing, something for which you will be willing to sacrifice a big part of your life.
+Why someone should spend so much time to achieve mastery?
+Well my suggestion is that you chose something that you love doing, something for which you will be willing to sacrifice a big part of your life.
 And in the end why not?
 What else should you do in your life that is more important than following your dreams and passions?
-When I was younger, it never occurred to me that I could do something just for the joy of doing it.
-Everyone that stays on the path for the long term has to learn to love the process.
+When I was younger it never occurred to me that I could do something just for the joy of doing it and being able to not expect anything in return.Everybody that stays on the path for the long run has to learn to love the process.

-To become a master, you have to learn to become a marathon runner.
-Most of us right now are sprinters that end the run after the first meters.
+To become a master you have to learn to become a marathon runner, most of us , right now are sprinters that get out of the run after the firsts meters.

-Cristiano Ronaldo is known to stay on the pitch training by himself when his teammates are already taking a shower.
-If one of the best football players in the world can do it, why not you and me?
+Cristiano Ronaldo is known to stay on the pitch training by himself when his team mates are already taking the shower.
+If the best football player in the world can do it, why not you and me?